bg-write/chatGPT-cheatsheet/README.md

 ### Extracting Data

-- Based on this Wikipedia article, when was the first Model T made? [paste in the article text or wiki url]
+- Based on this Wikipedia article, when was the first Model T made?
+[Then paste in the article text or wiki url.]
   - Now output that as a Python variable. ([Santrel](https://youtu.be/jHv63Uvk5VA))

 ### Generating Dummy Data